Acramonics/SolatronG2U/README.md

 connector.
-These are now easily available from AliExpress (at about £2.50 with free postage if you spend more than £8.00), and I have used a PCB-mounted male connector that can plug straight into the back of the hardware so you don't need to worry about cables.
+These are now easily available from AliExpress (at about £2.50 with free postage if you spend more than £8.00), and I have used a PCB-mounted male connector that can plug straight into the back of the hardware, so you don't need to worry about cables.

 @TheHWCave provides the code for the Arduino Nano 3 and a logger script at https://github.com/TheHWcave/GPIB-to-USB